-Sectoral specialization.
-Panels (a) and (b) of Figure 15 show that the predicted distribution of agricultural production in the year 2200 is more dispersed under high trade costs than under low trade costs, for the simple reason that people source goods from closer by.
+Figure 15(a and b) shows that the predicted distribution of agricultural production in the year 2200 is more dispersed under high trade costs than under low trade costs, for the simple reason that people source goods from closer by.
 In particular, with high trade costs, Europe, North America, as well as parts of South America and sub-Saharan Africa, continue to be important agricultural producers.
 In addition, agriculture stretches into more northern latitudes of Siberia.
 When comparing climate change to no climate change in Panels (c) and (d), under low trade costs we see a resurgence of agriculture at moderate latitudes in Europe, Russia and North America.
 This resurgence is not present when trade costs are higher, because in that case these regions continue to be agricultural producers even in the absence of climate change.

-When looking at the employment share in agriculture in the year 2200, Panels (a) and (b) of Figure 16 similarly display greater geographic dispersion under high trade costs.
+When looking at the employment share in agriculture in the year 2200, Figure 16(a and b) similarly displays greater geographic dispersion under high trade costs.
 Rising temperatures lead to relocations that are also more spatially dispersed when trade costs are high.
 More specifically, in a world with high trade costs, agriculture relocates to many areas of East and Central Asia, as well as to more northern latitudes in Canada, whereas in a world with low trade costs, relocation occurs most prominently from northern India to parts of China and Central Asia.
-Note that the climate-induced resurgence of Europe and the US as agricultural producers if trade costs are low (Figure 15 Panel (d)) does not translate in a substantial increase in agricultural employment (Figure 16 Panel (d)), suggesting that these regions benefit from high-productivity agriculture that requires little labor.
+Note that the climate-induced resurgence of Europe and the USA as agricultural producers if trade costs are low (Figure 15(d)) does not translate in a substantial increase in agricultural employment (Figure 16(d)), suggesting that these regions benefit from high-productivity agriculture that requires little labor.